racheldmiller/Word-Guess-Game/README.md

   <li>The number of wins and losses also wouldn't print onto the screen.</li></ul>

 <h3>Tentative Issues to Fix:</h3>
-<ul><li>You can select the same incorrect letter more than once, and it'll still repeatedly count as an attempt.
+<ul><li>You can select the same incorrect letter more than once, and it'll still repeatedly count as an attempt.</li>
+<li>Code works perfectly locally, but isn't showing properly once deployed.</li>
-  <li>Need to add a giphy div, so the gifs show up once the answer is revealed.</ul>
+  <li>Need to add a giphy div, so the gifs show up once the answer is revealed.</li></ul>